netreconlab/parse-server-swift/README.md

 Technically, complete apps can be written with `ParseServerSwift`, the only difference is that this code runs in your `ParseServerSwift` rather than running on the user’s mobile device.
 When you update your Cloud Code, it becomes available to all mobile environments instantly.
 You don’t have to wait for a new release of your application.
 This lets you change app behavior on the fly and add new features faster.

-## Installing ParseServerSwift
+## Creating Your Cloud Code App with ParseServerSwift
-Setup your Vapor project by following the [directions](https://www.kodeco.com/11555468-getting-started-with-server-side-swift-with-vapor-4) for installing and setting up your project on macOS or linux.
+Setup a Vapor project by following the [directions](https://www.kodeco.com/11555468-getting-started-with-server-side-swift-with-vapor-4) for installing and setting up your project on macOS or linux.

 Then add `ParseServerSwift` to `dependencies` in your `Package.swift` file: